DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/learning/prompt-add-coding-knowledge-teaching.md

+# Add Code Knowledge and Teaching

-We advise adding the prompt below into the "User Rules" in Cursor so that the IDE will include these learning rules into every new prompt.
+The the prompt below can be added into the "User Rules" in Cursor so that the IDE will include these learning rules into every new prompt.
 ```
 Enhanced Teaching Guidelines for Junior Developers